Why is community service important for colleges?

 Photo Credit Knox College

 Last, it is important to note that many college communities have thriving service clubs on campus and look for prospects who are interested in participating once they are on campus.
+It may be a big part of what makes their college unique and special and therefore, they may be looking for high school students who also share their priorities.

-How do I find a good community service?
+How do I find a "good" community service?

-Obviously, during this pandemic, many in-person opportunities are no longer available, however, there may still be ways you can help your community virtually.
+Obviously, during the pandemic, many in-person opportunities were no longer available, however, there may still be ways you can help your community virtually.
 Here is a recent article with some ideas for students to support others remotely.
 Also, with some areas opening up, you may also wish to look for ways to help where it can be easier to be distanced from others or even do work individually (e.g. stocking shelves at a local food bank, helping to walk dogs or take care of animals for folks who may be immunocompromised).

 photo credit: Atlantajcc.org